At Common River, our goal is to empower communities to become self-reliant through programs that build on local strengths and cultural pride.

 A WORKING SCHOOL

-• Grades K-4 primary school with 100 primary aged students
+- Grades K-4 primary school with 200 students

 A WORKING FARM

-• A demonstration garden growing agricultural products, with a large variety of enset trees
+- A demonstration organic garden with a large variety of enset trees

-• Animal husbandry with a herd of cows to supply food for the school lunch program.
+- Animal husbandry with a herd of cows supplying dairy products for the school lunch program.

 A WORKING ECO-LODGE

-• Dining hut serving traditional Sidama meals and coffee ceremonies
+- Dining hut serving traditional Sidama meals and numerous coffee ceremonies

 A WORKING TEAM

-• Our locally hired team is made up of a Program Manager, a school principal and faculty, cooks, cleaners, guards, and maintenance worker to serve our students, guests and volunteers.
-There are 18 local paid workers running the program on a day to day basis.
+- Our locally hired team is made up of a Program Manager, Finance Manager, a school principal and faculty, cooks, cleaners, guards, and maintenance workers to serve our students, guests and volunteers.
+There are 20 local paid workers running the program on a day to day basis.